-Whether your loved one was diagnosed with asthma yesterday or they’ve been living with it for years, you’re probably interested to learn about the impact asthma has on their lives and how to better support them.
+Whether your loved one was diagnosed with asthma yesterday or they’ve been living with it for years, you’re probably interested to learn about the impact asthma has on their lives and how to support them better.

 I like to think of asthma as a bit of a chameleon of chronic illness.
-Sometimes it’s a very visible illness and the symptoms, such as heavy breathing, are obvious.
-Other times, it’s “invisible” and the person living with asthma is managing their condition behind the scenes.
+Sometimes it’s an obvious illness and the symptoms, such as heavy breathing, are evident.
+Other times, it’s “invisible,” and the person living with asthma manages their condition behind the scenes.